guofei-tju/sub-cellular-localization-predictor/README.md

 The parameters(gamma) of calculating kernels of each feature are needed;
 Kernels of festures are needed for RLS;

+# Software
+To run this programe, you need to express all features in a matris, and use id to indicate the start and end position of each feature.

 # Environment
 MATLAB
 8-core CPU